mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 ## Overview
 ```

-Return null to not keep any metadata.
+Returns null and does not keep any metadata.

 ```md
 # Getting Started